-SEE SOMETHING UNIQUE

-Paradise Park in Windsor, VT - This is a beautiful but somewhat rougher trail system.
+SEE SOMETHING UNIQUE (continued) Paradise Park in Windsor, VT - This is a beautiful but somewhat rougher trail system.
 As of the start of The Hunt - it includes some flood-washed out areas/bridges and some trails are labeled on the map or on the trail, but not vice-versa.
-It's a lovely stop - though one we recommend for the experienced trail explorer!

-- Marsh-Billings-Rockefeller National Park in Woodstock - Retreat Farm in Brattleboro wider trails (to fit carriages) and tend to be not too steep! upload answers

-Insider Tip: Not all carriage roads are still called "carriage road" as their trail name; a little digging online OR asking someone who works at the site might be able to help you find an old carriage road!
-Again, to help you identify them: They tend to be wider trails (to fit carriages) and tend to be not too
+It's a lovely stop - though one we recommend for the experienced trail explorer! - Marsh-Billings-Rockefeller National Park in Woodstock - Retreat Farm in Brattleboro Insider Tip: Not all carriage roads are still called "carriage road" as their trail name; a little digging online OR asking someone who works at the site might be able to help you find an old carriage road!
+Again, to help you identify them: They tend to be wider trails (to fit carriages) and tend to be not too steep!